ibexa/documentation-developer/docs/guide/extending/extending_online_editor.md

 `is_inline` is an optional key.
 The default value is `false`, so if it is not set, the custom tag will be treated as a block tag.

+!!! caution "Incorrect configuration"

+    Newer configuration options, such as `is_inline`, only work with the configuration provided above.
+    If your project uses [old configuration](../updating/4_update_2.4.md#changes-to-custom-tags),
+    these options will not work.
+    You need to update your configuration to be placed under the `ezrichtext` key.

 ## Custom styles

 You can extend the Online Editor with custom text styles.